ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 - `--kspwd/-p` The password to decrypt/encrypt the keystore.
 You must remember this, or you will lose access to the keystore and all its contents.
 - `--keyreg/-k` Tells the script that the UPP that should be generated is a key registration UPP.
 The effect of that is that the script will ignore any custom input data and the `--hash` parameter (below).
 Instead, the UPP will contain the public key certificate.
 This parameter is a binary flag which can have two values: `true` or `false`.
 - `--hash` Sets the hash algorithm to be used to generate the hash of the input data.
 The produced hash will then be inserted into the payload field of the UPP.
 This parameter can have three values: `sha512`, `sha256` and `off`.
 When set to off, the input data will be directly put into the UPP without hashing it.
 This is only useful in some special cases like when manually assembling key registration messages (normally the `--keyreg` option should be used for that).
 - `--isjson/-j` A binary flag that indicates that the input data is in JSON format.
 The script will serialize the JSON object before calculating the hash.
 This has the advantage one doesn't have to remember the order in which fields are listed in a JSON object to still be able to reconstruct the hash later on.
-Serializing the JSON is done like this: `json.dumps(self.data, separators=(',', ':'), sort_keys=True, ensure_ascii=False)` where `self.data` contains the JSON object which was loaded like this: `self.data = json.loads(self.dataStr)` where `dataStr` contains the input string, which should represent a JSON object.
+Serializing the JSON is done like explained above in [Data Format](#data-format).
 This flag can have two values: `true` or `false`.
 - `--output/-o` Tells the script where to write the generated UPP to.
 - `--nostdout/-n` Binary flag to disable printing of any log messages to standard output.
 This can be used for piping a created UPP to another program.
 For this `--output /dev/stdout` would have to be set.
 - `UUID` The UUID of the device as a hex-string, like `f5ded8a3-d462-41c4-a8dc-af3fd072a217`.